 Normally, diceware passphrases are easier to remember than shorter passwords constructed in more or less bizarre ways.
 But at the same time diceware passphrases provide more entropy as xkcd can show with the famous '936' proof: The standard english wordlist of this diceware implementation contains 8192 = 213 different english words.
-It is a copy of the Diceware8k list provided by Mr. Reinhold.
+It is a hand-compiled 8192-words list provided by Heartsucker.
 Therefore, picking a random word from this list gives an entropy of 13 bits.
 Picking six words means an entropy of 6 x 13 = 73 bits.